Janga-Lab/POP-seq-RBPs/README.md

-# predict_RBPs
+# POP-seq-RBPs
-predict_RBPs is a framework for predicting RNA-binding protein (RBPs) on Protein Occupancy Profile-Sequencing (POP-seq) data, where POP-seq is protocol for capturing nearly all RBP-RNA interactions, regardless of their identities and it doesn’t require crosslinking.
+POP-seq-RBPs is a machine framework for predicting RNA-binding protein (RBPs) whose protein RNA interaction profiles captured by Protein Occupancy Profile-Sequencing (POP-seq) data, where POP-seq is protocol for capturing nearly all RBP-RNA interactions, regardless of their identities and it doesn’t require crosslinking.

-# The following softwares and modules should be installed before using predict_RBP
+# The following softwares and modules should be installed before using POP-seq-RBPs

 python 3.6.10